 The work done here is very varied and challenging.
-Historically, the project originally focussed on the study of both native and exotic plants adapted to semiarid environments.
-Nowadays, the department´s objectives are focused in the conservation and regeneration of local vegetal communities through sostenible methods and respecfull with the environment.
+Historically, the project originally focused on the study of both native and exotic plants adapted to semiarid environments.
+Nowadays, the department´s objectives are focused in the conservation and regeneration of local vegetation communities through sustainable methods and respectful with the environment.
 Techniques which can allow the development of local vegetation and encourage the development of long-term increases in biodiversity and stability.

 The projects run under technological limitations.
 This means that adaptability and originality are necessary factors when designing experiments and projects of action.
 The department has basic facilities among which include a library to search for information, a seed bank and a digital herbarium in development.

 Some of our work is carried out on our tree nursery, the “Arboretum”, an area used as a botanic and experimental area to study vegetation regeneration techniques.
 It is also a place to inform residents and visitors regarding the department´s work and objectives.